Disaster Recovery Plan

 3. Initial investigation and assessment

-The technical lead aims to establish the cause of the issues, and assess the severity and likely duration of the service interruption.
+The team will aim to establish the cause of the issue as well as assess the severity and likely duration of the service interruption.

 Ideally, this will include: